statisticsnorway/statbus/README.md

 * Simple and secure advanced database integration for custom setups and integration.

-* Adaptation of the original data models with the newest insights from SSB, as well as a host of database cleanups accumulated over the years.
+* Adaptation of the original data models with insights from SSB, and partner countries in asia and africa

 ## Technology Stack